-Donald Trump Praised Ivanka’s Middle-School Age Classmate For Having A ‘Great Figure,’ Former Friend Says
+Donald Trump Praised Ivanka’s Middle School-Age Classmate For Having A ‘Great Figure,’ Former Friend Says

-Donald Trump once praised a middle school classmate of Ivanka for having a “great figure” and compared another classmate to a “young Cindy Crawford,” a former friend of the president’s daughter claims.
+Donald Trump once praised a middle school classmate of daughter Ivanka’s for having a “great figure” and compared another classmate to a “young Cindy Crawford,” a former friend of the president’s daughter claims.

-Lysandra Ohrstrom, who was a close friend of Ivanka Trump from their time in middle school up until adulthood, when she was a maid of honor at her wedding with Jared Kushner, spoke out about their relationship in a scathing essay for Vanity Fair.
-As Indy 100 noted, the essay was filled with a number of damaging revelations about Ivanka Trump but also some digs at her father.
+Lysandra Ohrstrom, who was a close friend of Ivanka Trump from their time in middle school up until adulthood when she was a maid of honor at her wedding to Jared Kushner, spoke out about their relationship in a scathing essay for Vanity Fair.
+As Indy 100 noted, the essay was filled with a number of damaging revelations about Ivanka Trump but also took some digs at her father.

 The former pal said they attended an elite Manhattan all-girls school together, and the two became friends shortly after she was invited to attend Ivanka Trump’s 13th birthday party at her father’s Taj Mahal casino in Atlantic City.
-The two grew closer from there, and Ohrstrom said she was able to spend inside their penthouse with the real estate mogul who would later become president.
+The two grew closer from there, and Ohrstrom said she was able to spend time inside their penthouse with the real estate mogul who would later become president.

 As she explained, Donald Trump would sometimes make inappropriate comments about the looks of his daughter’s young friends.